Dominik-Hillmann/wini-gasthaus-website/content/en/rules.md

 In the interest of being a good neighbor, we ask you to observe the public rest periods such as lunch, night and Sunday rest.
-Out of consideration, silence should also be kept in the house between 10 p.m. and 6 a.m.Celebrating or holding events is not allowed!Commercial filming and photography is also not allowed!
+Out of consideration, silence should also be kept in the house between 10 p.m. and 6 a.m.
+Celebrating or holding events is not allowed!Commercial filming and photography is also not allowed!

 ### Internet/WiFi